A. OVERVIEW OF THE ADVISORY & FINANCE COMMITTEE

 E. END OF YEAR TRANSFERS

 In accordance with MGL, Chapter 39, Section 16 the Selectmen, with the concurrence of the Finance Committee, may transfer within the last two months of any fiscal year, or during the first fifteen days of the new fiscal year to apply to the previous fiscal year, any amount appropriated for the use of any department or within a department.
-The amount may not exceed, in the aggregate, 3 per cent of the annual budget of the department from or within which the transfer is made or $5,000, whichever is greater.
 Requests are presented on a specific form, and must have the approval of the Department Head, Finance Director, and the Town Manager.

 F. OTHER MEETINGS